This post was updated on February 2nd, 2020.

 Here’s our list of the best gay clubs in Madrid – the attire is always casual.
 If it’s summertime you’ll find most guys in shorts and tanks…or even without tanks if you’re lucky!

-Delirio – this is a small bar and dance club in the heart of Chueca.
+Delirio – This is a dance club with two separate levels with different dance floors and music, located in the heart of Chueca.
 If you’re in Madrid during mid-week then this is your best bet.
 It’s almost always full even from Sunday to Wednesday.
 You won’t find anyone here until after 1am so don’t waste your time earlier in the night.
 There’s of usually a drag show that starts out the night sometime after midnight.
 The place gets packed by 3am.
 Drinks are moderately priced.
 Depending on the time of night you may be required to purchase a drink ticket prior to entry.
 Though not always obligatory, this will save you a few Euros compared to the prices at the bar.
-WhatsApp: None / Music type: pop / Calle Libertad, 28
+WhatsApp: None / Music type: pop / Calle Pelayo, 59

 Boite – One of our favorite clubs in Madrid.
 Open layout and decent sized dance floor.
 This place draws a range of ages from mid 20’s to mid 40’s.
 The crowd is relaxed here but the guys tend to keep their shirts on.
 You’ll sometimes find special events here with performances on stage.
 Music type: pop, dance / Calle Tetuan, 27

 Kluster – this is a regular Saturday night party in Madrid with house and electronic dance music.
 A bit of a mixed crowd with circuit type boys, bears and daddy’s.
 Crowd tends to be a bit older.
 No drags queens, virtually no girls, but a pretty friendly crowd.
 Entrance is 15€.
 Music type: house, electronic / Calle Covarrubias, 42